Need an idea for your science/ chemistry lesson? Watch a range of colors come together and form a kaleidoscope in this milk and soap experiment.

 We’re ending off our homeschooling year now, and I wanted to include some more fun into our days.
-Experiments are always the best way because it can be relatively easy but a whole lot of fun!
+Experiments are always the best way because they can be relatively easy but a whole lot of fun!

-It’s December and Christmas spirit is high in our house, as I’m sure it is in most households, therefore we used green and red, but I imagine all the colours of the rainbow would look even better.
+It’s December and Christmas spirit is high in our house, as I’m sure it is in most households, therefore we used green and red, but I imagine all the colors of the rainbow would look even better.

 What you will need:

-Milk (Use different kinds of milk to see if they react differently)
+- Milk (Use different kinds of milk to see if they react differently)

-Liquid soap (use different types/ brands to see if it affects the process)
+- Liquid soap (use different types/ brands to see if it affects the process)

-Earbuds/ Q-tips/ Cotton buds
+- Earbuds/ Q-tips/ Cotton buds

 Why is this happening?

 Milk is made up of water and different fat amounts (I used full cream/fat).
 The liquid soap creates a bond with the fat in the milk.
-This makes it push out the water and food colouring.
+This makes it push out the water and food coloring.
 The movement is happening to make more room for the fat to meet up with the soap.
 Watch this YouTube video for more information.

-In the second last image my little one ended having his own fun with it my mixing everything together.
+In the second last image, my little one ended up having his own fun with it by mixing everything together.

 We hope you enjoy this milk and soap experiment, an easy-to-do chemistry lesson without a lot of effort.
 PS: Have you seen this Pink Volcano Experiment?